 Reindeer, famous in traditional lore for pulling Santa’s sleigh from the North Pole on Christmas Eve, are a special sight to see on an arctic expedition.
-Capable of survival in even the harshest temperatures and blizzards, reindeer are a circumpolar species that live in the northern part of the world, and you may even see reindeer on your arctic holiday.
+Capable of survival in even the harshest temperatures and blizzards, reindeer are a circumpolar species that live in the northern part of the world.
+You're likely to see reindeer when you visit Spitsbergen, the Wildlife Capital of the Arctic.

 A reindeer in Spitsbergen - Photo Credit: Brian Haynes - 2015